mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 ```

-After passing it through `go/parser` we get the following structure (image generated using: http://goast.yuroyoro.net/)
+After passing it through `go/parser`, we get the following structure (image generated using: http://goast.yuroyoro.net/):

 ![hello ast](/blog/2019-10-25-instrumenting-go-code-via-ast/hello_ast.png)

-So given this structure, we can easily find for example the `Printf` statement by looking at `File.Decls[1].Body.List[0]`
+So given this structure, we can easily find, for example, the `Printf` statement by looking at `File.Decls[1].Body.List[0]`.

-Now that we understand the basic idea behind AST, let's go ahead and try to solve the issue at hand - instrumenting our handlers with tracing code.
+Now that we understand the basic idea behind ASTs, let's go ahead and try to solve the issue at hand - instrumenting our handlers with tracing code.

 ## Analyzing existing code

 ### Finding the pattern

-First thing we need is to identify the methods that we want to instrument.
-In our code base, all of the API handlers sit in `api4` folder and each method that handles a certain API has the same signature:
+The first thing we need is to identify the methods that we want to instrument.
+In our code base, all of the API handlers sit in the `api4` folder and each method that handles a certain API has the same signature:

 ```go
 func apiCall(c *Context, w http.ResponseWriter, r *http.Request) {